vistara-studio/vistara-ai/README.md

-# Vistara AI - Smart Travel Planner
+# Vistara AI - Uniting Journey and Indonesia

+## 🌺 Features

+- **Cultural AI Assistant**: Intelligent guidance that celebrates Indonesian heritage and traditions
+- **Journey-Culture Integration**: Seamlessly connects travel experiences with cultural learning
+- **Multi-modal Platform**: Supports education, ticketing, navigation, and translation services
+- **Heritage Preservation**: AI-powered content that promotes and preserves Indonesian culture
+- **Authentic Experiences**: Connects visitors with genuine local traditions and communitiesre

-Vistara AI is an intelligent travel planning service that creates personalized itineraries using Google's Gemini AI.
-It integrates seamlessly with the Vistara BE platform to provide comprehensive travel planning solutions.
+Vistara AI is an intelligent service that bridges journeys and Indonesian culture using Google's Gemini AI.
+It's part of the **Vistara** platform - a comprehensive digital ecosystem that integrates education, ticketing, navigation, and local language translation to preserve, promote, and celebrate Indonesian heritage.

+The AI service seamlessly integrates with the Vistara platform to provide culturally-rich experiences that connect people with Indonesia's diverse traditions, heritage sites, and authentic local culture.

-## � Quick Start
+## 🚀 Quick Start

 ```bash
 # Setup (first time)